 PROPANE DELIVERIES AND YOU

-When you purchase a pre-buy from Thrifty Propane you are purchasing propane on account to save on the price of your propane.
+When you purchase a pre-buy from Thrifty Propane you are purchasing propane on account to save on the propane prices.
 Even though we have storage facilities, including multiple underground caverns, we still have to rely on the transportation networks, both pipeline and public roads, to get propane to your tank.
 Inclement weather or breakdowns at terminals or other points in the supply chain may delay or limit the propane you are delivered.

 Thrifty Propane target delivery window for each county is published on the website.
 This means that we expect that we will make your delivery within that target delivery window.
 Excluded from this are weekends and holidays.
 Please keep this in mind when you plan your next order.